 I made a 6 by 6 inch easel card and used a soft powdery blue for the card base.
 Its an older Bazzill sheet, so Im not really sure of the correct color name.
 I colored her in with Copics and made the image a double frame out of blue and cream CS.
 No Nesties here~ I just trimmed her out with my Exacto Blade.

-The tag was also hand made with 2 punches from SU.
-I ran a wired ivory ribbon thru it and attached to the back.
 For the bottom of the card, I tried a new- to -me technique of pleating paper.
 After cutting it to an 12 by 1 1/2 inch strip,I punched one edge with a MS Doily border punch.
 Then I ran my bone folder back and forth, kinda curling as I went.
 This was done to soften the fibres of the paper, and make it easier to pleat.
 Then I ran it across some blue ink to color the edges.
 Adding a piece of Sticky Strip to the back of some blue CS, I started pleating, just making tiny folds back and forth as I adhered the paper to the CS.

 It wasnt too hard, but this was my second try for this card.
 I was unhappy with the way the pleats came out the first time around.